MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-3-Orders-and-invoices.md

     The Invoice form will open.

-1. At the right side of the command bar, select the vertical ellipsis button, select **Word Templates**, then select **Invoice Summary.**
+1. After the Invoice page loads, at the right side of the command bar, select the vertical ellipsis button, select **Word Templates**, then select **Invoice Summary.**

 1. Open the generated Word doc and review the Invoice.